 - Executive briefing – a high-level overview of Thema (PDF)

 - Basic Instructions for use of version 1.2 (PDF)

-- Interactive Thema category browser – includes the latest Danish, English, French, German, Hungarian, Italian, Norwegian, Polish, Spanish, Swedish listings, plus nearly complete Arabic and partial Japanese and Russian translations (note that for these languages, where a translated term is missing, the English term is shown instead).
+- Interactive Thema category browser – includes the latest Danish, English, French, German, Hungarian, Italian, Lithuanian, Norwegian, Polish, Spanish, Swedish listings, plus nearly complete Arabic and partial Japanese and Russian translations (note that for these languages, where a translated term is missing, the English term is shown instead).
 The interactive browser should choose your preferred language from those available automatically, according to preferences set in your web browser, but you can also select any of the available languages manually.
 Chinese, Greek, Turkish and Portuguese translations have also been completed, but are not yet available here

 - Version 1.2 categories and codes in English (Excel, PDF, HTML, XML and JSON)

 - Version 1.2 categories and codes in French (Excel, PDF, HTML) Updated Oct 12